 Over the years we’ve noticed a growing number of participants are beginners.
-To help support their commitment to Mahuru Māori we’ve set two new challenges specifically for them: to speak only te reo Māori for half an hour or, if you’re brave enough, for half the day, each day of September.
+To help support their commitment to Mahuru Māori we’ve set two new challenges specifically for them: to speak only te reo Māori for half an hour or, if you’re brave enough, for half the day, each day during the challenge.

 You can help contribute to the success of Mahuru Māori and the revitalisation of the Māori language.
 Simply: